msakuta/rudis/README.md

 A fake redis server in Rust.

-The server publishes a channel named "channel" periodically.
+The server only implements commands below in [RESP2](https://redis.io/docs/reference/protocol-spec/) protocol.

+* GET
+* SET
+* PUBLISH
+* SUBSCRIBE

 It is a coding practice to make a redis compatible server.
 Do not use this in production.